nathanbianco75/network-sniffer-spoofer/README.md

 Developing program capable of network packet sniffing and spoofing in C, for educational purposes.

-A small group project built with the intent of learning socket-level program.
+A small group project built with the intent of learning socket-level programming.

 References:
 -----------